UstymUkhman/vite-plugin-glsl/README.md

 ## Change Log ##

-- Starting from `v1.5.2` this plugin uses `vite.transformWithOxc` functiion when available.
+- Starting from `v1.5.2` this plugin uses `vite.transformWithOxc` function when available.

 - Starting from `v1.5.1` this plugin is fully compatible with `vite^7.0.0`.